semantic-release-plus/semantic-release-plus/packages/srp/docs/recipes/ci-configurations/travis.md

 ### `.travis.yml` configuration for multiple Node.js jobs

-This example is a minimal configuration for **semantic-release** with a build running Node 14 and 16.
+This example is a minimal configuration for **semantic-release-plus** with a build running Node 14 and 16.
 See [Travis - Customizing the Build](https://docs.travis-ci.com/user/customizing-the-build) for additional configuration options.

 This example creates a `release` [build stage](https://docs.travis-ci.com/user/build-stages) that [runs `semantic-release` only after all test jobs are successful](../../usage/ci-configuration.md#run-semantic-release-only-after-all-tests-succeeded).